spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 from people.
 Even internally I try to write docs for someone's question rather than answering directly.
 This pattern of externalizing answers inspires a hefty amount of my blog posts on the Artsy blog, while writing this way can be slower, that answer can be more thoughtful and better articulated.

+I took the time to focus a lot of our documentation across all of engineering into two centralized places (one in the open (default) one private (fallback)) which dramatically increased the number contributors to team documentation across the company.

 In terms of code documentation, I've been sneaking documentation updates to as many projects as I can.
 For example, on a project with a pretty low [number of contributors][energy-contrib] I added documentation specifically aimed at